AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 Note:

 - You can delete any wedding (even the open one) regardless if there is a wedding open or not.
-- When deleting the open wedding, you will still be able to run commands on it.
+- If an open wedding is deleted, you will still be able to run commands on the open wedding.
 However, no data will be saved.

 </box>